GoogleCloudPlatform/bigquery-antipattern-recognition/README.md

 Specifies what project provides the compute used to read from INFORMATION_SCHEMA <br> and/or to write to output table (i.e. project where BQ jobs will execute) <br>
 Needed if the input is INFORMATION_SCHEMA or if the output is a BQ table. <br>
-Needed if using sql rewrite
+Needed if using sql rewrite.
 </ul>